GSA/digitalgov-pra/_pages/about/index.md

 - Requesting from fewer than 10 people,
 - Open-ended requests for comments or feedback,
 - Only collecting information from federal employees as part of their work duties, or
-- Discussions and questions at a public hearing, meeting, or online
+- Discussions and questions at a public hearing, meeting, or online.

 Some information collections are generally not subject to the PRA, including: federal investigations and civil actions, antitrust actions, and intelligence activities.